Best daily deals

 How does the Razer Kaira Wireless sound?

-The Razer Kaira Wireless (cyan) has a surprisingly accurate frequency response for a gaming headset and by and large follows our consumer curve (pink), with some deviations throughout each frequency range.
+The Razer Kaira Wireless (cyan) has a surprisingly accurate frequency response for a gaming headset.
+It generally follows our consumer curve (pink), with some deviations throughout each frequency range.
 The audio output is hardly tuned for audiophiles.
-Nothing sounds too far out of whack, but if accuracy is your preference, this ain’t it.
+Nothing sounds too far out of whack, but if accuracy is your preference, this isn’t it.

 Lows, mids, and highs

-Music with big booming bass sounds great coming out of the Razer Kaira Wireless.
-In Pirouette by Chiiild, the bass tones and drums totally take over, which really accentuates the song’s dreamy tone and sounds great, but a lot of the subtler strings in the background get lost as a result of the uneven treble register.
+Music with big, booming bass sounds great coming out of the Razer Kaira Wireless.
+In Pirouette by Chiiild, the bass tones and drums totally take over, which really accentuates the song’s dreamy tone and sounds great.
+However, the uneven treble register causes a lot of the subtler strings in the background to get lost.

-In game, a frequency response like this means the din of the battlefield will sound that much more chaotic.
-In games like Fortnite or Valorant, the sounds of explosions and gunfire run a real risk of running roughshod over subtler sounds like footsteps, which can pretty important to hear in certain circumstances.
+In-game, a frequency response like this means the battlefield’s din will sound that much more chaotic.
+In games like Fortnite or Valorant, the sounds of explosions and gunfire run a real risk of running roughshod over subtler sounds like footsteps, which can be pretty important to hear in certain circumstances.

 Does the Razer Kaira Wireless have a good microphone?